Agence nationale de renseignements (Democratic Republic of the Congo)

-The Agence Nationale de Renseignements (ANR) is a government intelligence agency of the Democratic Republic of the Congo.
+The Agence nationale de renseignements (ANR) is a government intelligence agency of the Democratic Republic of the Congo (DRC).
 The role of the agency is to ensure "internal security and external security" of the state.
 The agency was strongly criticized for the disrespect of human rights by several organisations.
 Inzun Kakiak has led the agency since 2019.

 History

 Background

-In 1993 the administrative director of the Service national d'identification et de protection (SNIP) was Admiral Mavua Mudima, who became defence minister in the 1996-1997 Kengo wa Dondo government.
+In 1993 the administrative director of the Service national d'identification et de protection (SNIP) was Admiral Mavua Mudima, who became defense minister in the 1996-1997 Kengo wa Dondo government.
 In November 1993 Admiral Mavua was replaced by his assistant, Goga wa Dondo, a half-brother of prime minister Kengo wa Dondo.
 Goga wa Dondo was replaced in November 1995 by his assistant, Atundu.

-On Tuesday, February 13, 1996, Zaire handed to the Rwandan government rusting artillery pieces, troop carriers, arms and ammunition seized from fleeing Hutu former Rwandan government troops at the end of Rwanda's 1994 genocide.
+On February 13, 1996, Zaire handed to the Rwandan government rusting artillery pieces, troop carriers, arms and ammunition seized from fleeing Hutu former Rwandan government troops at the end of Rwanda's 1994 genocide.
 Zairean Defence Minister Admiral Mavua Mudima handed over the weapons in a ceremony near the northwestern Rwandan border with Zaire.
-The weapons included two 105mm howitzers, one without its barrel, four anti-aircraft guns and six dusty French-made armoured personnel carriers with flat tyres and smashed windows.
+The weapons included two 105 mm howitzers, one without its barrel, four anti-aircraft guns and six dusty French-made armoured personnel carriers with flat tyres and smashed windows.

 Historically, the intelligence organisation in the DRCongo or Zaire from 1960 to 1997 was named: